491621

 top of page

-Use this framework to see how resources give your company a competitive advantage
+Use this framework to use resources for a competitive advantage

 Prof Barney's resource-based view (RBV) is a framework built around the resources of a company.
 The resources could be anything from physical assets through to knowledge, patents or even company culture.
 The key to understanding the value of the resources is to measure them against the following criteria: